Merzasphor/MWSE/docs/source/types/tes3magicEffect.md

 ### `appliesOnce`

-Access to the base flag that determines if this effect can be used in enchanting.
+Access to the base flag that determines if this effect is applied only once.

 **Returns**: